Get Started (Lua)

 We create a constructor, where we set up initial state and controls.
 Here we want a quit Button, and an add Button.
 We immediately add them as subviews to the TodosView, so they show up in the view hierarchy.
 For the first button, we use one of our image assets as a texture, and for the other, we set the text on the label instead.

-AlloUI doesn’t have a comprehensive layout system instead, so we’ll call our own
+AlloUI doesn’t have a comprehensive layout system itself, so we’ll call our own

 layout at opportune moments.
 Let’s stub it out so we have something to start with.
 We’ll also create an instance of it, and use it as our app’s main view.
 Paste the following into your code, just below the

 ./allo/assist run alloplace://sandbox.places.alloverse.com in your terminal, and you’ll be presented with this beauty in Alloverse:

 Phew, that’s a handful.
 Let’s step through it.

 popupis our new popup window.
 It’s another surface, one meter by a half.

 - To it, we add a TextField!
 This is your standard issue text input view.
 Tapping it will give it focus, allowing you to type something in it with your keyboard.
 (If you would do this while using the Alloverse headset app, it will display a virtual keyboard for you to use.

 - We want to close the popup both when the return key is pressed, and when you manually tap the “Add” button, so let’s create a callback we can use for both called